 Lebanese Garlic Sauce is a thick, creamy sauce with an intense garlic flavor.
 It is wonderfully delicious served on grilled meats, falafel and shawarma but it can be used on practically anything.
 Try it on pasta, pizza, stirred into steamed veggies or as a spread for sandwiches.
 It also makes a to-die-for dip for french fries.
 The possibilities are endless.
-Watch our video to see how it is made.
+Watch our video to see how to make it.

 So, I was excited when I saw a garlic sauce recipe in my new cookbook entitled, Comptori Lebanais by Tony Kitous, There are some great sounding Lebanese recipes in this book and I have already picked out a few that I want to try.